derzz/cs246-notes/CS 246 Notes/Random Questions to Test Yourself(Answers).md

 }
 ```
 - Define encapsulation and using structs and classes, define a pro and con of using one over the other.
 	- Encapsulation is the act of "hiding" data or functions from other classes or the user.
 This can be done via `private` fields in structures and classes have this enabled by default.
 Structures' fields will always be public by default and is useful when we need to take data like with nodes.
-Classes automatically encapsulate non specified fields, usually as variables that the programmer doesn't want the user to touch.
+Classes automatically encapsulate non specified fields(invariants).
 This increases abstraction and can ensure that the user only uses public methods to manipulate these variables.
 Take below:
 ```cpp
 struct Node{
 	int val;